 Insurance for council certifiers

-Company/partnership insurance policies
+Company/partnership professional indemnity policies

-Obligations for accredited bodies corporate
+Obligations for registered bodies corporate

 Obligations for councils as certifying authorities

 - accept any application to act as the principal certifier, including if NSW Fair Trading approves the council as a replacement certifier